Ouranosinc/figanos/docs/usage.rst

 On installation, the `default` logo will be set to the `figanos_logo.png` file.
 To set it to a different logo, simply call the `set_logo()` method with the path to the desired logo with the name set as `default`.

-For users who are permitted to use the Ouranos logos, the logos can be installed with the following command:
+For users who are permitted to use the Ouranos logos, the logos can be installed with the following command.
+You only need to do this once when setting up a new environment with figanos.

 .. code-block:: python